sfigg/commercialization-public/customize/desktop/windows-updates-during-oobe.md

 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ms.author: alhopper
-ms.date: 12/13/2017
+ms.date: 12/19/2017
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
 # Windows updates during OOBE

 Critical driver updates, and critical Windows zero-day patch (ZDP) updates, will begin downloading automatically during OOBE as soon as the user has [Connected to a network](connect-to-network.md).
-The user can't opt-out of these critical updates as they are required for the device to operate.
+The user can't opt-out of these critical updates as they are required for the device to operate properly.

 A user can choose to download non-critical Windows updates at the end of OOBE.
 If a newer version of Windows is available than the version that shipped with the device, the user will see the **Your PC has an update waiting** page.